 Contact us by email at email@example.com

 We’ve been made great progress during the winter and spring, removing invasive, non-native species from the City’s right of way at the corner of SW Vista and Spring Street.
 With the help of dedicated volunteers, we've weeded, added a seating area with boulders, and paths (courtesy of Boy Scouts).
-This wet season (Fall-Winter 2016-17) we’ll continue replanting with native and hardy plants.
-We're exploring ideas to add a little public art.
-What about a book kiosk?
-Ceramic art from Ainsworth students?
+There will be ongoing weeding and replanting with native and hardy plants.
+We're exploring ideas to add a little public art - a book kiosk/little free lending library and ceramic art from Ainsworth students.
 Any ideas?

 To join future work parties, contact SWHRL: firstname.lastname@example.org or Nancy Seton at 503-224-3840 to get on the email notification list.
 All ages - students, parents, Boy/Girl Scouts, and any others welcome.
 This will be a beautiful spot we can be proud of!

 Iconic views threatened under new Comprehensive Plan 2035:

 Views of Mt.
 Hood and Mt.
 St. Helens from Washington Park, views of and from Vista Bridge would be severely compromised or lost with building heights allowed in the draft Comprehensive Plan 2035. https://www.portlandoregon.gov/bps/article/581231

 In their written testimony to City Council, the Goose Hollow Foothills League argues that developers’ profits should not trump iconic views that have long drawn visitors to Portland, and contributed to Portland’s sense of place.
 The SWHRL Board will endorse the GHFL testimony, and individual neighbors may do so as well.

 From the Portland Bureau of Planning and Sustainability-BPS:

 Want to track progress on the 2035 Comprehensive Plan Goals, Policies and Land Use Map?